khedoros/mini-utils/README.md

 ## data-view
 Implements *two* of the RLE formats used in the Solar Winds games, as well as raw file data.
 Provide a 768-byte palette file and some other data file.
 The data file's bytes will be rendered in the window. w-a-s-d resize the window (Useful for visualizing data sizes and alignment), and i-j-k-l shift by one byte or one row of bytes. f switches raw-rle1-rle2.
 Bonus: Sometimes it crashes if the file isn't actually rle-encoded.

+## mandel
+Mandelbrot generator.
+Displays the set at 1024x1024 resolution for 10 seconds, then exits.